rh5140/rh5140/README.md

-Hi, I’m Ray Hsiao, a computer science major at UCLA graduating June 2024!
-I'm co-president for [ACM Game Studio](https://uclaacmstudio.itch.io/) and violist in the [Game Music Ensemble](http://gmeatucla.com/).
+Hi, I’m Ray Hsiao, and I graduated from UCLA with a B.S. in computer science in June 2024!
 I'm particularly interested in game design, production, and programming.
-My work can be found in my [portfolio](https://rh5140.github.io/gamedev).
+My work can be found in my [portfolio](https://rayhsiao.dev).

 <!---